 The delivery stage is where the actual integration occurs.
 It usually consists of multiple sub-processes.
 Moreover, a great deal of precision and attention to detail are required to get it right, making it the longest and the most challenging phase.

 Before final deployment, this newly integrated system goes through multiple rounds of testing and validation, first as a Proof of Concept (POC) to SMEs, and then for UAT testing with a select group of users.
 Test engineers fix any bugs, and the system undergoes operational testing one more time to ensure the final solution is errorless.
 With the System Integrator’s help, the company management can start training users to understand how the new solution will work.
 The integrator’s team of experts will also document how different systems will function together.
 This documentation can also become part of user training and onboarding.

 An advantage of working with an experienced System Integrator instead of buying an off-the-shelf solution is that the former can also support the solution in the critical early period after go-live.
 If the organisation detects new bugs or requires a new feature or component for the solution, the System Integrator can take care of these requirements and fixes immediately.
 They can also run scheduled diagnostics and perform regular maintenance checks to enhance the system’s performance.

 Creative Folks’ Integration Services

-We have over twenty years of experience and knowledge integrating various systems and platforms, and can collaborate with you on your next system integration project.
+We have over twenty years of experience and knowledge integrating various systems and platforms such as iPaaS integration, and can collaborate with you on your next system integration project.
 No matter your tech needs - product information, marketing content, e-commerce or B2B data - we can evaluate your landscape and develop the integrations you need.

 To learn more about our capabilities and our solutions, please visit our Integration Services page and get in touch.